 Uterine abnormalities that lead to poor obstetric outcomes often require surgical correction, which is done after delivery.

-Teenagers, who account for 13% of all pregnancies, have an increased incidence of preeclampsia, preterm labor, and anemia, which often leads to fetal growth restriction.
-The cause, at least in part, is that teenagers tend to neglect prenatal care, frequently smoke, and have higher rates of sexually transmitted diseases.
+Adolescents, who account for 13% of all pregnancies, have an increased incidence of preeclampsia, preterm labor, and anemia, which often leads to fetal growth restriction.
+The cause, at least in part, is that adolescents tend to neglect prenatal care, frequently smoke, and have higher rates of sexually transmitted diseases.

 In women > 35, the incidence of preeclampsia is increased, as is that of gestational diabetes, dysfunctional labor, abruptio placentae, stillbirth, and placenta previa.
 These women are also more likely to have preexisting disorders (eg, chronic hypertension, diabetes).
 Because risk of fetal chromosomal abnormalities increases as maternal age increases, genetic testing should be offered.

-Pregnant women whose BMI was < 19.8 kg/m2 before pregnancy are considered underweight, which predisposes to low birth weight (< 2.5 kg) in neonates.
+Pregnant women whose body mass index (BMI) was < 19.8 kg/m2 before pregnancy are considered underweight, which predisposes to low birth weight (< 2.5 kg) in neonates.
 Such women are encouraged to gain at least 12.5 kg during pregnancy.

 For overweight and obese pregnant women, lifestyle modifications during pregnancy reduce the risk of gestational diabetes and preeclampsia.